American Family Field

 cropped-stadium-insider-transparent-logo

-Getting to American Family Field (and more)
+How to get to American Family Field

 –Shuttles generally begin transporting people 1-2 hours before the game starts until approximately the 2nd-3rd inning.

-–They pick up from the ballpark beginning in the 6th or 7th inning and continue until approximately an hour after the game ends, or until there aren’t any more people waiting.
+–They usually pick up from the ballpark beginning in the 6th or 7th inning and continue until approximately an hour after the game ends, or until there aren’t any more people waiting.

 –Note where you were dropped off — that will be the same place you are picked up after the game.